In this article

 Get a home equity line of credit (HELOC)

 A HELOC uses your home as loan collateral.
 The lender gives you a line of credit, and you can borrow up to the credit line.
 The loan is repaid with interest.
 The interest rate is usually reasonable.

 A credit card with 0% interest: These interest-free credit options are usually only offered to people with an excellent credit score.

-The Final Word: The Advantages and Disadvantages Are Not the Same For Everyone
+Advantages and Disadvantages Are Not the Same For Everyone

 The decision on whether or not to refinance depends on the individual’s circumstances.
 With that said, not everyone will agree on the advantages and disadvantages because people will have different views.
 If you need to make that decision, you need to be clear on why you want to refinance, how long you plan to stay in your current home, if the current interest rates are favorable enough, and how long you want the new loan term to be.